How to analyse an MS Project Plan

 If you are reading this guide then you are likely to be involved in a project and will be impacted by it's success or failure, it is in your interest to analyse the plan, look out for key warning signs

-and feedback to the Project Manager.
+and feedback to the Project Manager

 The project plan at first glance

-As part of the MS Office suite MS Project uses a similar navigation as Word, Excel etc. Underneath the toolbars the plan itself will be split into two areas.
+As part of the MS Office suite Microsoft Project uses a similar navigation as Word, Excel etc. Underneath the toolbars the plan itself will be split into two areas.
 On the left hand side is a table view.
 Running from left to right you should see columns for tasks, duration, start and finish dates and resources.
 There may be additional columns, but these are the key areas.
 On the right hand side is the Gantt Chart view, named after Henry Gantt.
 This view shows the project tasks as bars mapped to a calendar.

 Task IDs and Indicator column